pyvista/pyvista/doc/api/plotting/index.rst

 Composite Plotting Reference
 ----------------------------
-These classes are used when plotting :class:`pyvista.MultiBlock`.
+These classes are used when plotting :class:`pyvista.MultiBlock` datasets.

 .. currentmodule:: pyvista.plotting.composite_mapper